by-tezov/tuucho/mkdocs/docs/roadmap.md

   Explore cache indexing, metadata, or other innovative techniques to accelerate JSON parsing and rendering.

 - **Unit Tests + E2E Tests**
-  Before production validation to protect from any regression.
+  Add as many and meaningful tests before production validation to protect from any regression.

 - **Documentation**
   Add developer documentation for creating user modules and custom components.